sarvy-p/whatsapp-order-notification/README.md

 aio app dev
 ```

-This will:
-- Start local runtime server on `localhost:9080` (default port)
-- Make actions available at `http://localhost:9080/api/v1/web/whatsapp-order-notification/order-notification`
-- Enable hot reload for code changes
-- Display action URLs and logs in the console
+This will start a local development server.
+The console will display the action URLs you can use for testing.

 For more information, see [Adobe App Builder Development Guide](https://developer.adobe.com/app-builder/docs/guides/development/#aio-app-dev-vs-aio-app-run)